IsaacScript/isaacscript/docs/basic-javascript.md

 #### More Complicated Declarations

 The `InfinityTrueCoopInterface` allows other mods to add new characters with the `AddCharacter` method.
-What if your mod creates a new character and you want to add it to the True Coop Mod?
-If you try calling `InfinityTrueCoopInterface.AddCharacter()`, TypeScript will say that it doesn't exist.
+What if your mod creates a new character and you want to add it to the True Co-op Mod?
+If you try calling `InfinityTrueCoopInterface.AddCharacter()`, TypeScript will throw and error and say that it doesn't exist.

-The solution is to add that method to the definition file.
+The solution is to add the `AddCharacter()` method to the definition file.
 We need to flesh out the `src/types/InfinityTrueCoopInterface.d.ts` file a bit:

 ```typescript
 // The global variable exists and it is a Lua table of type TrueCoop,